 Step 5: Preparing for the Future

-Make sure all of your books are up to date throughout the year.
-Make sure to continuously set aside money, whether it be per month, per week, or any set payment plan.
-Every little bit counts, and every dollar should have a job, especially around tax season.
+Make sure all your books are up to date throughout the year.
+Be sure to continuously set aside money, whether it be per month, per week, or on a set payment plan.
+Every little bit counts and every dollar should have a job, especially around tax season.